InFORM

 Phase 2: Survey Administration

-The second phase of the project involves participant recruitment and administration of the survey instrument.
-Our goal is to have a diverse sample that is nationally-representative of various affiliations, disciplines, and institutional types in the United States.
-We conducted a power analysis to determine the optimal sample size needed to detect statistical differences in faculty members’ survey responses by institutional religious affiliation (public, private nonsectarian, private sectarian) and geographical region (Northeast, Midwest, South, West).
+The second phase of the project involved participant recruitment and administration of the survey instrument.
+Our goal was a sample nationally-representative of RSS affiliations, faculty disciplines, and institutional types in the United States.
+We conducted a power analysis to determine the optimal sample size needed to detect statistical differences in faculty members’ survey responses by institutional religious affiliation (public, private nonsectarian, private sectarian), geographic region (Northeast, Midwest, South, West), discipline, and religious identification.
 Surveys were distributed to over 14,000 faculty during this phase to meet our response goals.

 Phase 3: Qualitative Data Collection

-The third phase is to identify faculty participants across various RSS affiliations, academic disciplines, and institutional types for follow-up interviews.
-We anticipate selecting 125 faculty members based on a 5x5x5 sample matrix, consisting of the five religious affiliations (i.e., Atheist, Protestant, Catholic, Jewish, Muslim), five disciplines (i.e., arts and humanities, business, STEM, education, and social science), and five institutional types (public, private- Evangelical, private-Protestant, private-non-sectarian, private-Catholic).
-These categories are empirically-based representations of major RSS affiliations, disciplines, and institutional types, with additional interviewing likely of further underrepresented RSS affiliations.
-The goal of the semi-structured interviews is to allow participants to elaborate on their RSS beliefs and their roles in shaping practices related to research, teaching, and service.
+Survey respondents indicated their interest to participate in qualitative interviews.
+The third phase involves interviewing selected participants across RSS affiliations, academic disciplines, and institutional types, matched to interviewers from the same or similar worldview background.
+We planned to select 125 faculty members based on a 5x5x5 sample matrix, consisting of the five religious affiliations (i.e., Atheist, Protestant, Catholic, Jewish, Muslim), five disciplines (i.e., arts and humanities, business, STEM, education, and social science), and five institutional types (public, private-Evangelical, private-Mainline Protestant, private-non-sectarian, private-Catholic).
+These categories are empirically-based representations of major RSS affiliations, disciplines, and institutional types, with additional interviewing of underrepresented RSS affiliations.
+The goal of the semi-structured interviews is to allow participants to elaborate on their RSS beliefs and their roles related to research, teaching, and service.

 Phase 4: Dissemination of Findings

 The final stage of the project will involve the dissemination of the findings through various academic and non-academic outlets.
-In the public domain, we will host a website where the public can easily access our project’s findings as we have done with Interfaith Diversity Experiences and Attitudes Longitudinal Survey (IDEALS) and Interfaith, Spiritual, Religious, and Secular Campus Climate Survey (INSPIRES).
-We anticipate integrating the findings from this study with the INSPIRES platform and ultimately to have a web presence dedicated to interfaith literacy and worldview diversity.
+In the public domain, we will host a website where the public can easily access our project’s findings as we have done with IDEALS and the Interfaith, Spiritual, Religious, and Secular Campus Climate Index (INSPIRES).
+With our funding partner, Templeton Religious Trust, we look forward to offering a publicly accessible de-identified dataset to support further research on worldview in higher education.

 Advisory Board